 I like finishing jobs; leaving something unfinished anyones me.
 Not having been able to torque the prop shaft bolts was one of those unfinished tasks.
 I was waiting with that until I had a working handbrake, because to torque the bolts up, you need to be able to lock the prop shaft so it doesn’t turn.

 Fitting the bolts is simple: find the best access to the bolt (for me that was from underneath with the tools I had available), lock the drivetrain with the handbrake and gear selection, torque the bolt, then release the handbrake and put it back into neutral, and rotate the prop shaft to gain access to the next bolt.
-I torqued the 12 o’clock and 6 o’clock bolts before the 3 o’clock and 9 o’clock ones to 47 Nm torque as per manual.
+I torqued the 12 o’clock and 6 o’clock bolts before the 3 o’clock and 9 o’clock ones to 47 Nm torque as per manual (v1.2 and v2.0).
 This tightening sequence is good practice, because you can’t torque all bolts simultaneously.
 Diagonal or opposite torquing allows uniform preload across all bolts.

 - 8mm hex 3/8″ drive socket